 - If there are other high-consumption electrical items in the socket, plug some of them out.
 Do this before you begin ironing.

-You turn your iron on and within an instant, the circuit breaker trips.
+You turn your iron on and within an instant, the circuit breaker trips and the iron turns off.
 You’re left in the dark and are no closer to getting your ironing finished in time for a relaxing afternoon.

 In this article, you’ve seen 5 reasons why irons trip.
 You’ve also seen what you should do about it if this happens to you.
 This has no doubt helped you to solve your iron’s problem.
 And, if it cannot be fixed, it has likely put you on the road to treating yourself to a replacement.